nikspyratos/toybox/README.md

 ## Next Steps - DIY

-These are the next steps you will have to implement yourself for your project.
+These are the next steps you will have to implement yourself for your project as your needs change & scale.

 ### Paid Services/Tools

 #### Media Library

 Spatie's [Media Library Pro](https://medialibrary.pro/) is excellent.
 See [below](#included-packagestools) for free version details.

+#### File Storage

+Consider using any [S3-compatible storage service](https://gprivate.com/663g4).
+The ordinary local disk may be enough for your use case, but it may be prudent to separate this from your app.
+That way if you don't need a big server but need lots of storage, you don't have to scale your server costs unnecessarily (storage is much cheaper!).

 #### Mail Provider